-Now a day’s availability of Irrigation water is very limited and is one of the factor which regulates the yield potential in Rice (Menguer, Sperotto and Ricachenevsky, 2017).
-In recent years, drought stress has been witnessed in many parts of the world; breeding drought tolerance rice has become a priority research project, although numerous efforts to produce drought tolerant rice have been done around the world.
+Now a day’s availability of Irrigation water is very limited and is one of the factors which regulates the yield potential in Rice.
+(Menguer, Sperotto and Ricachenevsky, 2017).
+In recent years, drought stress has been witnessed in many parts of the world; breeding drought-tolerant rice has become a priority research project, although numerous efforts to produce drought-tolerant rice have been made around the world.
 Among the abiotic factors, drought is one of the most devastating and it has been estimated that more than 50% of the world’s arable land will be affected by drought in the year 2050 (Wani and Sah, 2014).
 Drought a major abiotic stress is one of the most devastating environmental stress factors for rice.
 Rice plants are highly sensitive to drought stress because it is acclimated to either rain-fed or fully irrigated conditions.
-Vegetative phase is the most sensitive phase to drought resulting in reduced height, tiller number and leaf area (Menguer, Sperotto and Ricachenevsky, 2017).
-It is already predicted that for every 1o c rise in daily temperature the rice yields would get reduced by 10% (Peng et al., 2004).
-Feeding such a large population is a very difficult task, given there is a constant change in environment leading to many abiotic stresses.
+The vegetative phase is the most sensitive phase to drought resulting in reduced height, tiller number, and leaf area.
+(Menguer, Sperotto and Ricachenevsky, 2017).
+It is already predicted that for every 1o c rise in daily temperature, the rice yields would get reduced by 10% (Peng et al., 2004).
+Feeding such a large population is a very difficult task, given there is a constant change in the environment leading to many abiotic stresses.

 Rice is the cereal that is most susceptible to salt stress out of all the plants.
-Saltiness reduces development rate, including cell and leaf extension, number of tillers and photosynthesis, and can prompt untimely senescence of older leaves.
-Osmotic stress, which is caused by salt in the soil, or ionic stress, which is the harmful effect of Na+ accumulation in plant tissues, can have negative effects on plants (Prodjinoto, Gandonou and Lutts, 2018).
+Saltiness reduces development rate, including cell and leaf extension, number of tillers, and photosynthesis, and can prompt untimely senescence of older leaves.
+Osmotic stress, which is caused by salt in the soil, or ionic stress, which is the harmful effect of Na+ accumulation in plant tissues, can have negative effects on plants.
+(Prodjinoto, Gandonou and Lutts, 2018).
 When Na+ levels reach toxic levels and plant leaf cells compartmentalize salt to reduce damage, tissue tolerance or Na+ exclusion from xylem vessels is used to deal with ionic stress tolerance.

 One important approach to meet these challenges is to use Crop Wild relatives (CWRs) as a source of useful new traits through breeding and biotechnology.
 CWR are reservoirs for many new genes that are not present in cultivated species but are lost during selection and domestication.
 At the moment, only the gene pool of crop progenitor species contains these valuable genes.
 As there are about 24 known species within the Oryza genus, a large source of genetic material remains virtually untapped.
-It is relatively difficult to harness desirable genes through genetic recombination, and many undesirable genes are introduced from the wild parents, resulting in inferior yields, undesirable plant architecture, and/or poor grain quality (Tanksley and McCouch, 1997).
+It is relatively difficult to harness desirable genes through genetic recombination, and many undesirable genes are introduced from the wild parents, resulting in inferior yields, undesirable plant architecture, and/or poor grain quality.
+(Tanksley and McCouch, 1997).
 As a result, wild species are frequently not included as parental lines in cultivar development.
-However, research on rice has demonstrated that wild species possess genomic components that may result in genetic enhancements of agronomic performance.
+However, research has demonstrated that wild species possess genomic components that may result in genetic enhancements of agronomic performance.

-As a result of rapid advancements in molecular technologies, accessions can be studied in depth faster and with a larger number of accessions can be used to enhance introgression's efficiency and accuracy.
+As a result of rapid advancements in molecular technologies, accessions can be studied in depth faster, and a larger number of accessions can be used to enhance introgression's efficiency and accuracy.
 The identification of molecular markers associated with desirable traits in wild species and the transfer of these traits into elite lines and/or cultivars are two new possibilities made possible by these advancements.
-In this article we are going to illustrate the feasibility of using rice wild relatives as a source for abiotic stress tolerant in O. sativa.
+In this article, we are going to illustrate the feasibility of using rice wild relatives as a source for abiotic stress tolerance in O. sativa.

 Phylogeny of Genus Oryza